Developing Confident, Literate and Cultured Citizens for the Future

 ATAR English – Year 11

 Year 11 students studying ATAR English will develop analytical, creative, critical-thinking and communication skills in all language modes.
 The course encourages students to critically engage with texts of different types from different contexts.
 Students on this course are given opportunities to create their own imaginative, interpretive, persuasive and analytical responses.
-In 2016, the ATAR English Year 12 course will continue to develop these skills through comparing texts, analysing perspectives, and creating their own texts.
-The ATAR courses replace the Stage 2 and 3 WACE courses.
-Students enrolled in this course will sit examinations and have the opportunity to work towards university entry depending upon their results.
+The Year 12 course continues to develop these skills through comparing texts, analysing perspectives and creating their own texts.

 General English – Year 11